DataDog/hiring-engineers/answers.md

 relations:
   - large_test
 ````
-This tell postgres to grab relational data from the large_test table.
+This tell postgres to grab relational data from the `large_test` table.

-Here is a screenshot of a dashboard pulling in live statistics from our Postgres database.
+Make sure to restart Postgres AND the Datadog agent at this point and whenever in the future you change configuration files.

+After restart we can now see Postgres statistics coming through onto a dashboard
 ![Postgres Dashboard](https://github.com/bbehrman10/hiring-engineers/blob/solutions-engineer/supporting_images/dboardpostgres.png)

- The following is the python file named custom_random.py and placed in the /etc/datadog-agent/checks.d/ directory.
-It imports a simple random module and then ran that module before creating the my_metric gauge with that random value.
+ The following is the python file named `custom_random.py` and placed in the `/etc/datadog-agent/checks.d/` directory.
+It imports a simple random module and then runs said module before creating the my_metric gauge with the random value.
  ```
 import random
 try: